 In the very first post I ever created for this blog, I included a traditional housewarming gift.
 Relocating, or ‘moving house’ — as my British friends call it — can be a whirlwind-y stressful process.
 Time-honored, traditional gifts can be a reminder of the truly important things in life.
 These classic items are even mentioned in the film “It’s a Wonderful Life,” when George and Mary give the Martinis a gift of bread, salt and wine.

-Wine – So you will never go thirsty.
+Wine – May you never go thirsty.

-Bread – So you will never go hungry.
+Bread – May you never be hungry.

 Candle – May you always have light.

-Coin – May it bring good fortune.
+Coin – May you have good fortune.

 Broom – With it, sweep away the evil.